byte13/Kubernetes-cluster/roles/cni/README.md

 * centos_cni
 * ubuntu_cni

-Calico, only has been fully tested, yet.
-But one could select Antrea, Cilium of Weave CNI instead.
+Calico, only has been fully tested, yet, but one could select Antrea, Cilium of Weave CNI instead.
 ## Directory structure :
 ```
 .